No products in the cart.

 Leaping to success

 Carly shared how her students’ ‘engagement skyrocketed’ in a short time after rolling out the Seven Steps to Writing Success.
-She first learned the program in a Seven Steps Professional Development day and went on to complete the two-day Coaches Course.
+She first learnt the program in Workshop One: Seven Steps to Transform Writing and went on to complete the two-day Coaches Course.

-She writes: “Here are some of our before and after samples from one of our year 7 classes.
+“Here are some of our before and after samples from one of our Year 7 classes.
 I have not changed any of their grammar, spelling or punctuation.
 The samples were taken before they completed a 6 week Seven Steps program where they completed approximately 8 hours of Seven Steps per week.”

 These kids are unlocking the power of words; finding their own voice.